asweeney86/blog/content/post/webassembly-1.md

     cocos2d
 ```

-Emscripten is well documented so I am not going to cover that here.
+Emscripten is well documented so it's best to refer to their documenation for support.

 # References